sarnold/timew-addons/README.rst

 .. note:: The GUI script also requires the ``onelineday.py`` extension to
           be installed (as shown above) in order to interact with ``timew``.

-The above platform link shows package support for several Linux distributions and MacOS.
+The above (timew) platform support link shows package support for several Linux distributions.

 .. _Python: https://docs.python.org/3/contents.html